A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: A variant of perfectoid Abhyankar's lemma for almost Witt-perfect rings

-We shall investigate the Riemann's extension problem in the context of Witt-perfect rings by transporting the situation to the case of perfectoid algebras, in which case Riemann's extension theorem has been studied by Andr\'e, Bhatt and Scholze and known to experts.
-Although the statement of Theorem \ref{RiemannExt} below has a partial overlap with Theorem \ref{RiemannExtadic}, we decided to give another proof to Theorem \ref{RiemannExt} by making the reduction to the already-known Riemann's extension theorem for perfectoid algebras upon $p$-adic completion.
+Next we shall investigate the Riemann's extension problem in the context of Witt-perfect rings by transporting the situation to the case of perfectoid algebras, in which case Riemann's extension theorem has been studied by Andr\'e, Bhatt and Scholze and known to experts.
 Let us start setting up some notation. \\